Sreya18Munamala/Bharth-WD-Task1/README.md

-This website has been devveloped by HTML and CSS
+This website has been developed by HTML and CSS